isabella232/win32-pr.es-es/desktop-src/DirectShow/creftime-creftime.md

 ## <a name="remarks"></a>Observaciones

-El tamaño de la cola se establece en el valor predeterminado \_ QUEUESIZE.
+El valor predeterminado de la hora de referencia es cero.

 ## <a name="requirements"></a>Requisitos